harttle/liquidjs/demo/reactjs/README.md

 It means you need to ensure that the lettercase of the file or directory you `import` matches the one you see on your filesystem or on GitHub.

-This is important because Linux (the operating system used by Heroku) is case sensitive.
+This is important because Linux (the operating system used by Heroku) is case-sensitive.
 So `MyDirectory` and `mydirectory` are two distinct directories and thus, even though the project builds locally, the difference in case breaks the `import` statements on Heroku remotes.

 ##### "Could not find a required file."